KDE: KDE Patrons

 A KDE Patron is an individual or organization supporting the KDE community by donating at least 5000 Euro (depending on the company's size) to the KDE e.V.

-As of October 2017, there are six such patrons: Blue Systems, Canonical Ltd., Google, Private Internet Access, SUSE, and The Qt Company.
+As of February 2024, there are nine such patrons: Blue Systems, Canonical Ltd., Google, GnuPG, Kubuntu Focus, Slimbook, SUSE, The Qt Company, and TUXEDO Computers.

 Community structure

 Mascot

 The KDE community's mascot is a green dragon named Konqi.
-Konqi's appearance was officially redesigned with the coming of Plasma 5, with Tyson Tan's entry (seen on the right) winning the redesign competition on the KDE Forums.
+Konqi's appearance was officially redesigned with the coming of Plasma 5, with Tyson Tan's entry (seen in the images) winning the redesign competition on the KDE Forums.

 Katie is a female dragon.
 She was presented in 2010 and is appointed as a mascot for the KDE women's community.

 Other dragons with different colors and professions were added to Konqi as part of the Tyson Tan redesign concept.
-Each dragon has a pair of letter-shaped antlers that reflect their role in the KDE community.Kandalf the wizard was the former mascot for the KDE community during its 1.x and 2.x versions.
+Each dragon has a pair of letter-shaped antlers that reflect their role in the KDE community.

+Kandalf the wizard was the former mascot for the KDE community during its 1.x and 2.x versions.
 Kandalf's similarity to the character of Gandalf led to speculation that the mascot was switched to Konqi due to copyright infringement concerns, but this has never been confirmed by KDE.